 It’s no secret that our personal data is collected and used to develop machine learning models.
 The resulting algorithms can be used by private companies, research organizations, and public institutions to make predictions or decisions based on patterns from our data.
 This holds true within the field of neurotechnology, where increasing troves of brain data are being amassed through brain-computer interfaces (BCIs) and other neurotechnology devices.

 The widespread use of personal data to train machine learning models has spurred much discussion about data privacy.
 As data protection becomes an increasing concern, researchers have focused more on developing new model-training methods that emphasize privacy and security.
 One of the tools that is becoming prominent within this sphere is federated learning.
 Given the sensitive nature of brain data, federated learning could be particularly useful in the field of neurotechnology.
-Let’s take a look at what federated learning is and how it can help researchers use brain data to innovate without infringing on personal data privacy.

 Unlike standard methods of machine learning, federated learning allows that same user data to train the predictive model while allowing the data to remain locally on the individual device or local server.
 Each local entity can download the model and its associated algorithm, train the model with user data on the device or server, which in turn improves the model.
 Then this updated model is sent back to the developer’s centralized server or cloud, improving the predictive algorithm.
 The developer’s model is therefore able to benefit off of the data it absorbed from the device without being granted access to the data itself.

 Federated Learning and Brain Data